clinssen/OCNS-2024-NEST-workshop/_index.md

 Please note that the CNS board is preparing the details of the communication and hosting platform.
 All of these details will be announced as soon as they are made available.

+## Software requirements

+We will provide login details for virtual machines on Human Brain Project (EBRAINS) infrastructure to registered participants.

+You can also run the software on a local computer.
+We suggest using the Docker container provided by NEST Desktop, that includes all necessary software.
+Please refer to the installation instructions at: [https://nest-desktop.readthedocs.io/en/latest/user/setup.html#via-docker](https://nest-desktop.readthedocs.io/en/latest/user/setup.html#via-docker).

 ## Organisation

 This tutorial is organised by, alphabetically, [Charl Linssen](https://www.fz-juelich.de/SharedDocs/Personen/IAS/JSC/EN/staff/linssen_c.html) (Forschungszentrum Jülich, Germany), [Renato Duarte](https://www.fz-juelich.de/SharedDocs/Personen/INM/INM-6/EN/staff/Duarte_Renato.html?nn=1789538) (ibid.) and [Sebastian Spreizer](https://www.uni-trier.de/index.php?id=73522&L=0) (University of Trier, Germany).
 For general inquiries, please contact Charl at <a href="mailto:c.linssen@fz-juelich.de">c.linssen@fz-juelich.de</a>.

+## Acknowledgements

+We acknowledge the use of [Fenix Infrastructure](https://fenix-ri.eu) resources, which are partially funded from the European Union's Horizon 2020 research and innovation programme through the ICEI project under the grant agreement No. 800858.

 </section>
 </div>